SELINA-team/SELINA.py/docs/source/prepare.md

                         stored.
 DEFAULT: preprocess.
   --outprefix OUTPREFIX
                         Prefix of output files.
 DEFAULT: query.
-  --mode {single,cluster,both}
-                        Output expression file for prediction. single: single- cell level. cluster: cluster level. both: output both the single-cell level and cluster level expression profiles
 ```

-Note that you must choose the mode for the returned expression profile(single-cell or cluster level).
 In this step four output files will be generated:

 - `query_res.rds`: a seurat object storing the normalized data, dimension reduction and clustering results

-- `query_{single/cluster}_expr.txt`: expression matrix of query data in single-cell level or cluster level for the prediction step.
+- `query_expr.txt`: expression matrix of query data in single-cell level

 - `query_cluster.png`: UMAP plot with cluster labels